-Food insecurity and poor diet are current global problems which will only be exacerbated by factors like overpopulation and climate change.
-Biotechnology and cellular agriculture are modern scientific disciplines which, when judiciously applied, have the potential to improve global food production and make healthy food more accessible while simultaneously decreasing the environmental impact of industrial agriculture.
+Food insecurity and poor diet are current global problems that will only be exacerbated by factors like overpopulation and climate change.
+Biotechnology and cellular agriculture are modern scientific disciplines that, when judiciously applied, have the potential to improve global food production and make healthy food more accessible while simultaneously decreasing the environmental impact of industrial agriculture.

 A stable society requires stable access to nutritious food; therefore it is essential for every government to embrace the fundamental human right to food, to pursue scientific innovation to ensure adequate food production in the future, and to engage the needs of disadvantaged groups with this technology to drive food accessibility in local communities.